-- 607.1 Providing certain litigation support services to an audit client might create a self-review or advocacy threat. - 607.2 In addition to the specific application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.10 are relevant to applying the conceptual framework when providing a litigation support service to an audit client.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing a litigation support service to an audit client.

-- 607.3 A1 Litigation support services might include activities such as: - Assisting with document management and retrieval. - Acting as a witness, including an expert witness. - Calculating estimated damages or other amounts that might become receivable or payable as the result of litigation or other legal dispute. - 607.3 A2 Factors that are relevant in evaluating the level of self-review or advocacy threats created by providing litigation support services to an audit client include: - The legal and regulatory environment in which the service is provided, for example, whether an expert witness is chosen and appointed by a court. - The nature and characteristics of the service. - The extent to which the outcome of the litigation support service will have a material effect on the financial statements on which the firm will express an opinion. - 607.3 A3 An example of an action that might be a safeguard to address such a self-review or advocacy threat is using a professional who was not an audit team member to perform the service.
+607.2 A1 Litigation support services might include activities such as:

+- · Assisting with document management and retrieval. - · Acting as a witness, including an expert witness. - Calculating estimated damages or other amounts that might become receivable or payable as the result of litigation or other legal dispute. - Forensic or investigative services.

-IRBA CODE OF PROFESSIONAL CONDUCT FOR REGISTERED AUDITORS (REVISED NOVEMBER 2018)
+Potential Threats Arising from the Provision of Litigation Support Services

+Providing litigation support services to an audit client might create a self-review threat when there is a risk that the results of the services will affect the accounting records or the financial statements on which the firm will express an opinion.
+Such services might also create an advocacy threat.

+Factors that are relevant in identifying self-review or advocacy threats created by providing litigation support services to an audit client, and evaluating the level of such threats include:

+• The legal and regulatory environment in which the service is provided.

+- The nature and characteristics of the service. - The extent to which the outcome of the litigation support service might involve estimating, or might affect the estimation of, damages or other amounts that might have a material effect on the financial statements on which the firm will express an opinion.

+When a self-review threat for an audit client that is a public interest entity has been identified, paragraph R607.6 applies.

-607.3 A4 If a firm or a network firm provides a litigation support service to an audit client and the service involves estimating damages or other amounts that affect the financial statements on which the firm will express an opinion, the requirements and application material set out in Subsection 603 related to valuation services apply.
+If a firm or a network firm provides a litigation support service to an audit client and the service might involve estimating, or might affect the estimation of, damages or other amounts that affect the financial statements on which the firm will express an opinion, the requirements and application material set out in Subsection 603 related to valuation services apply.